BTunnicliff/Portfolio-projects/README.md

 # Portfolio-projects

-This repository contains all of my data analytics portfolio projects.
+This repository contains all of my data analytics portfolio projects, I am using it as a way of demonstrating the technical skills that I have developed.

 For a brief summary of each project: